 Utica off-road riding complex gets the OK from Village Board

-Fox Valley Off Road gets 6-0 board votes
+Fox Valley Off Road gets 6-0 board vote

 An aerial view of the former site of Buffalo Range Riding Park on Wednesday, Oct.
 16, 2024 at the location near 1028 North 2803rd Road in Utica.
 The Utica Planning Commission approved a permet allowing Gerhard Ward to develop a off road recreational riding park to 600 acres adjacent to grownd owned by Covia Solutions Inc. The site will have 300 acres of riding areas with 200 acres to be part of a proposed solar farm which has yet to be approved.
 The area was the former site of Buffalo Range Riding Park before it was sold to Covia Solutions Inc.

-The Utica Village Board has OK’d the reopening of an off-road riding complex.
+The Utica Village Board has OK’d the reopening of an off-road riding complex, which owners said will be used for “almost exclusively dirt bikes.”

-Thursday, the board approved petitions requested by Gerhard and Patricia Ward, who will acquire nearly 600 acres along the south side of 2803rd Road and turn those acres into Fox Valley Off Road 2.0.
+On Thursday, the board approved petitions requested by Gerhard and Patricia Ward, who will acquire about 600 acres along the south side of 2803rd Road and turn those acres into Fox Valley Off Road 2.0.

-The village board passed a series of 6-0 votes adding “off-road recreational riding park” to the zoning ordinance as a permitted use, then granting a special use and conditions advanced two days ago by the Utica Planning Commission.
+The Village Board passed a series of 6-0 votes adding “off-road recreational riding park” to the zoning ordinance as a permitted use, then granting a special-use permit and conditions that were advanced two days before by the Utica Planning Commission.

-The riding complex will be fenced in and any riders who cross into neighboring properties will be banned for life.
+The riding complex will be fenced in, and any riders who cross into neighboring properties will be banned for life.
 An after-hours number will be available for neighbors to report unauthorized riders.
-Weather permitting, the complex will be open March to November for off-road riding, “Almost exclusively dirt bikes.”
+Weather permitting, the complex will be open from March to November for off-road riding involving “almost exclusively dirt bikes.”

 “There’s absolutely no farm ground at all,” Gerhard Ward had said, adding later, “We have a 30-year agreement with the sand company that it cannot be mined again.”

-(The Wards also propose using some of the land for a solar farm; but that matter will be addressed later.)
+(The Wards also proposed using some of the land for a solar farm, but that matter will be addressed later.)

 Public opinion was sharply divided at a packed house Tuesday, with neighbors expressing concerns over noise and other nuisances.
 When the full board convened Thursday, however, the spectator section was much less full.